 The Shot hit 25 years this past March.
 Which player now builds pools?
 And who lives in Zionsville?

 Editor’s Note: Long before Christian Watford’s shot, there was an even bigger one: Keith Smart’s jumper from the wing in 1987.

 Everyone remembers The Shot.
 IU down by one.
 Six ticks left.
 Jumper, 16 feet out, Keith Smart fading, fading left to the baseline.
 Jim Boeheim just wants to forget it, but he can’t.
 The Syracuse coach has never watched a tape of the game, and he doesn’t need a visual aid to recall the way Smart played.
 “Everyone talks about the last shot, but he just took over down the stretch,” Boeheim says.
 “I think he had their last 10 or 11 points.”
 Actually, Smart put up 15 in the game’s final 12 minutes, but enough reminiscing.
 Twenty-five years have passed, and there’s a lot of catching up to do.
 Here’s what Smart and his teammates are up to now.

 Steve Alford Then: Senior guard and team co-captain Now: Head coach at the University of New Mexico.
+[UPDATE: In 2013, Alford became the head coach at UCLA.]
 “I think everyone on Syracuse thought the last shot was going to him,” says John Feinstein, author of A Season on the Brink, which chronicled IU’s previous season

 Rick Calloway Then: Sophomore forward Now: Owner of Alliance Construction, a swimming-pool company in the Houston area

 Dean Garrett Then: Junior center Now: Supervisor of racing/sports book at the Flamingo Hotel in Vegas